AWGL/germline_variant_filter/readme.md

 ## Known Limitations

-- No handline of MT variants
 - No phasing of compound HETs
+- No taking into account pseudoautosomal regions (PARs) on X chromosomes.

 ## References